Pytest plugin for loading test data for data-driven testing (DDT)

 Built-in defaults

-By default, the plugin reads and parses file content on loading as follows:
+By default, the plugin reads and parses file content when loading as follows:

-.json— Parsed withjson.load.jsonl— Each line is parsed as JSON- All other file types — Loads as raw text or binary content
+.json— Parsed withjson.load.jsonl— Each line is parsed as a JSON object- All other file types — Loads as raw text or binary content

 Customizing defaults

-The above default behavior can be customized by specifying any file reader that accepts a file-like object returned by
+You can customize this behavior by specifying a file reader that accepts a file-like object returned by open().

-open().
 This includes built-in readers, third-party library readers, and your own custom readers.
-File read
+File read options

-options (e.g., mode, encoding, etc.) can also be provided and will be passed to open().
+(e.g., mode, encoding, etc.) can also be provided as a read_options dict and will be passed to open().

 Below are some common examples of file readers you might use: